What do you look for in your horses?

 I don't have much experience on a horse, will I be safe?

 Safety is our main goal.
 We try and help people minimize their risks in what is normally considered a dangerous activity.
 While our horses are among the safest out there from the standpoint of ground manners, being desensitized to certain stimuli, and disposition, they still are large animals with a mind of their own.
 Horse ownership involves a lot of responsibility on the part of the owner.
 For example, not knowing how to properly lead a horse could result in getting a foot stepped on, or cantering without developing good balance first could result in a fall, standing behind a horse is never a good idea and you could get kicked if a horse is kicking at another horse or startled.
 Any horse is capable of hurting someone, by owning and riding horses, you should know that you are assuming some risks.
-We are not guaranteeing that you won’t get hurt on one of horses.
+We are not guaranteeing that you won’t get hurt on one of our horses.
 Even a solid dependable horse can buck on rare occasions, any horse can bite, and any horse can kick in certain circumstances.
 These are all things that can come from their natural, instinctual desire for self-preservation.
 You MUST do your part to educate yourself and be a responsible horse owner and rider too.

 I've seen horses that are cheaper, why are yours more expensive?